ckeditor/ckeditor5/docs/installation/index.md

 ## Installing CKEditor 5

-Learn how to install CKEditor 5 easily with the use of {@link installation/getting-started/quick-start#creating-custom-builds-with-online-builder online builder} or {@link installation/getting-started/quick-start#building-the-editor-from-the-source building the editor from scratch}, learn to {@link installation/getting-started/quick-start#building-the-editor-from-the-source create custom builds}, {@link installation/getting-started/configuration configure it}, and {@link installation/advanced/csp secure}.
+Learn how to install CKEditor 5 easily with the use of {@link installation/getting-started/quick-start#creating-custom-builds-with-online-builder online builder} or {@link installation/getting-started/quick-start#building-the-editor-from-source build the editor from scratch}, learn to {@link installation/getting-started/quick-start#building-the-editor-from-source create a custom build}, {@link installation/getting-started/configuration configure it}, and {@link installation/advanced/csp secure}.

 ## Predefined CKEditor 5 builds

 Predefined CKEditor 5 builds are ready-to-use installations aimed at specific needs that you can simply download and use out of the box.
 Learn more about the {@link installation/advanced/predefined-builds available predefined builds} and choosing the right one for you.
 This is the fastest way to kick-off you CKEditor 5 installation.

-## Frameworks integration
+## Integration with frameworks

-Get to know the supported {@link installation/frameworks/overview integrations with popular JavaScript frameworks} and learn to utilize them and to integrate CKEditor 5 with you software.
+Get to know the supported {@link installation/frameworks/overview integrations with popular JavaScript frameworks} such as React, Angular or Vue, and learn to utilize them and to integrate CKEditor 5 with you software.

 ## Migrating from CKEditor 4

 Refer to the {@link installation/getting-started/migration-from-ckeditor-4 CKEditor 4 migration guide} if you are updating your CKEditor 5 installation.

-## CKEditor 5 development
+## Advanced installation concepts

 Find out more about the {@link installation/advanced/plugins plugin development}, how to {@link installation/advanced/saving-data handle and save the data} and what the {@link installation/advanced/features-html-output-overview features' HTML output} is for each plugin.
-Learn to keep your CKEditor 5 updated on the go with the {@link installation/advanced/dll-builds DLL webpack} solution.
+Learn about alternative setups such as {@link installation/advanced/dll-builds DLL builds} or {@link installation/advanced/integrating-from-source integrating CKEditor 5 from source}.

 ## Related links

- * {@link installation/getting-started/migration-from-ckeditor-4 Migrating from CKEditor 4} &ndash; Learn how to switch from the previous version of our editor.
  * {@link updating/index Updating CKEditor 5} &ndash; Find out how to keep you installation up-to-date at all times.
- * {@link framework/guides/overview CKEditor 5 Framework} &ndash; Learn how to work with CKEditor 5 Framework, customize it, create your own plugins, custom editors, how to change the UI or even bring your own UI to the editor.
+ * {@link features/index Features} &ndash; Learn more about the CKEditor 5 features.
  * {@link examples/index Examples} &ndash; Try live demos of available predefined builds and custom solutions.
- * {@link features/index Features} &ndash; Learn more about the CKEditor 5 features.
+ * * {@link framework/guides/overview CKEditor 5 Framework} &ndash; Learn how to work with CKEditor 5 Framework, customize it, create your own plugins or custom editors, how to change the UI or even bring your own UI to the editor.

 <script type="text/javascript">
 	const QUIZ_DEFAULT_HEADER = 'Installation method quiz';